 Why Gumloop Interfaces?

-Without Interfaces, sharing workflows means users need to:- Navigate complex workflows
+Without Interfaces, sharing workflows means users need to navigate complex workflows, understand technical implementation details, and handle data formats correctly

 Creating an Interface

-- In your workflow, click the “Add Interface” button on the top left panel
+In your workflow, click the “Add Interface” button on the top left panel.
+A new Interface node appears in your workflow.

-- Hover over the Interface node and click ‘Edit Interface’
+Hover over the Interface node and click ‘Edit Interface’ to access the configuration panel.

 - Select an emoji